 Technology has significantly changed the modern financial landscape.
-From Singapore to the Silicon Valley, companies and financial institutions race to offer more convenient, faster and cheaper financial services and solutions.
-Big part of this revolution is centered around our smart phones and the ability to take control of our finances whenever we like by just reaching in our pockets.
+From Singapore to Silicon Valley, companies and financial institutions race to offer more convenient, faster and cheaper financial services and solutions.
+A big part of this revolution is centred around our smartphones and the ability to take control of our finances whenever we like by just reaching in our pockets.
 However, to build a truly outstanding app that stands out from the plethora of competitors, there are several simple tips that you can follow.

 When handling somebody’s finances security comes first.

 It is very important that your application handles data in a discrete and simple way.
 Always maintain your customer’s information in a database.
 This way it will be well organized and the chance of data inconsistency decreases.

 Encrypt the database with a combination of a PIN code or fingerprint that the user has to enter when opening the application: if someone else opens the phone or the app he won’t be able to get any information until he knows his PIN code.
 Even if the database is downloaded and brute forced if the PIN code is strong enough and you put salt in the algorithm, the user’s information will be safe.
 Biometrics(facial recognition, fingerprints, or voice recognition) is also really fast and effective because it generates a unique hash code which serves as a PIN code but is even more complex.
 In the coming years, these technologies would become more and more common and preferred choice for authentication.